About this notice

 7. Data Security

 7.1.
 We have put in place measures to protect the security of your information.
-Details of these measures are available upon request.
+High level details of these measures are available upon request.

 7.2.
 Subject to section 3 above, third parties will only process your personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.